Hexilee/unhtml/README.md

 }
 ```

-I think it can improve much efficiency of my development, however, what about its performance?
+I think it can really improve the efficiency of my development, but what about its performance?

-There are two benchmarks
+There are two benchmarks:

 ```go
 func BenchmarkUnmarshalPartTypes(b *testing.B) {